brianwisti/rgb-brain-hugo/site/content/post/2020/04/indieweb-h-cards.md

 - site
 - tools
 title: Indieweb h-cards
-updated: 2024-01-26 11:02:50-08:00
+updated: 2024-02-01 20:19:23-08:00
 ---

 ![attachments/img/2020/cover-2020-04-11.png](../../../attachments/img/2020/cover-2020-04-11.png)
 My h-card as of a few minutes ago

-# You did what now?
+## You did what now?

-I updated my home page h-card for the [card/IndieWeb](../../../card/IndieWeb.md).
+I updated my home page h-card for the [IndieWeb](../../../card/IndieWeb.md).

-## What?
+### What?

-[h-card](http://microformats.org/wiki/h-card) is a [microformats2](../../../card/microformats.md) vocabulary to describe people and organizations.
+[h-card](http://microformats.org/wiki/h-card) is a [microformats2](../../../card/microformats2.md) vocabulary to describe people and organizations.
 I added terms from that vocabulary as HTML classes to elements of a profile section on the front page.

-## Why?
+### Why?

 It helps identify me for other folks on the IndieWeb.
 Some have written tools and services that speak h-card.
 Mostly, the h-card vocabulary gives me a convenient way to organize my biographical details for visitors to this site.

-# What are you talking about?
+## What are you talking about?

 Describing yourself in a useful way presents a challenge, especially online.
 Prose has the greatest clarity for human readers — assuming they know the language you write in.
 Social networks give you a profile page with slots for important details — assuming they include fields for the details *you* consider important.

 We can use h-card to identify ourselves and others in the IndieWeb.
 Officially, it’s a collection of properties for detailing individuals and groups of people.
 Informally, it’s also the descriptions we create with those properties.
 I used the h-card vocabulary to create a profile.
 That profile included details that I consider important.

-## A minimal h-card
+### A minimal h-card

 I have a name that I commonly use both online and off.